metacpan/metacpan-cpan-extracted/distros/D/Database-Abstraction/README.md

 Return the contents of an arbitrary column in the database which match the given criteria
-Returns an array of the matches, or just the first entry when called in scalar context
+Returns an array of the matches, or only the first when called in scalar context

-If the first column if the database is "entry" you can do a quick lookup with
+If the database has a column called "entry" you can do a quick lookup with

-    my $value = $table->column($entry);	# where column is the value you're after
+    my $value = $foo->column('123');    # where "column" is the value you're after

-Set distinct to 1 if you're after a unique list
+Set distinct to 1 if you're after a unique list.

 # AUTHOR